 OAM Data:

-Audit logs like defined in TS 33.117
+- Audit logs like defined in TS 33.117 [14].

-Counters related to number of un-authorized attempts to access NFs.
+- Counters related to number of un-authorized attempts to access NFs.

-Counters related to authentication failures for obtaining access to NFs.
+- Counters related to authentication failures for obtaining access to NFs.

 SBA layer data:

-Subscription and notification based security data.
+- Subscription and notification-based security data.
 For example, security data collection agent/function can subscribe to different NFs for obtaining security events related to number of un-authorized/unauthenticated attempts to access the respective NFs.

-Such subscription based security data can provide the flexibility of obtaining data from selected set of NFs during runtime, and, the subscriptions can be based on a targeted analytics being performed by Operator’s security monitoring and evaluation function (or NWDAF if re-used).
+Such subscription-based security data can provide the flexibility of obtaining data from selected set of NFs during runtime, and the subscriptions can be based on a targeted analytics being performed by Operator’s security monitoring and evaluation function (or NWDAF if re-used).

 When security data collection agent/function subscribes to NFs for receiving security events and data from NFs, NFs can ensure that only an authorized function/service is able to subscribe to receive security data.